gampel/devstack-dvr-multinode/README.md

     enable_distributed_routing = True

-7) For the floating ip association I used the neutron command line due to horizon bug neutron  floatingip-associate           Create a mapping between a floating IP and a fixed IP.
+7) For the floating ip association I used the neutron command line due to the horizon bug associating FIP

+            neutron  floatingip-associate           Create a mapping between a floating IP and a fixed IP.